Vir-Multiplicis/ai-frameworks/README.md

 # AI Frameworks by Vir Multiplicis

-A repository of prompt frameworks developed alongside the AI safety, governance, and alignment series published on Medium.
+A repository of prompt frameworks developed alongside the AI safety, governance, and alignment series published on [Medium](https://medium.com/@socal21st.oc).
 These frameworks are designed to improve LLM reasoning quality, epistemic coherence, and truth-seeking alignment — particularly over long context windows.

 This repository accompanies an ongoing Medium series exploring inference-time epistemological scaffolding as a complement to training-time AI safety approaches.

-Adversarial Convergence is the first component of the scaffolding.
+Multiple components of the scaffolding area already active.
 Read on Medium.

 The complete lattice will look as follows: